Last-Iterate Analyses of FTRL with the 1/2-Tsallis Entropy in Stochastic Bandits: Main Results

-Our main result characterizes the decay rate of the Bregman divergence between the probability distribution \(p_t\) obtained at iteration \(t\) and the point mass \(e_{i_*}\) corresponding to the optimal arm. \begin{Thm} Assume that $i_*$ is unique.
+The first result characterizes the decay rate of the Bregman divergence between the probability distribution \(p_t\) obtained at iteration \(t\) and the point mass \(e_{i_*}\) corresponding to the optimal arm. \begin{Thm} Assume that $i_*$ is unique.
 For Algorithm \ref{alg: FTRL}, if $0<\alpha<1$, then for any $t\ge 1$, we have

-where $C_\alpha=\frac{e^{\alpha^2}}{\alpha^3(1-\alpha^2)}$ and $C$ is a positive constant that is large enough. \end{Thm} The proof is in Section \ref{proofrate}.
-To see the connection between this result and the last-iterate (simple regret) analysis, it suffices to note that
+where $C_\alpha=\frac{e^{\alpha^2}}{\alpha^3(1-\alpha^2)}$ and $C$ is a positive constant that is large enough. \end{Thm} The proof is in Section \ref{finalpf}.
+For the second result, to see the connection between the first result and the last-iterate (simple regret) analysis, it suffices to note that

 Since

 it's clear that by Theorem \ref{rate}, for any $i\ne i_*$, we have $\E[\sqrt{p_{t,i}}]=\mathcal{O}(t^{-1/2})$.
 Although we cannot rigorously prove it yet, we believe that this result suggests the correctness of \(\mathbb{E}[p_{t,i}] = \mathcal{O}(t^{-1})\), which implies that the last-iterate convergence rate is \(t^{-1}\) by \eq{simpleregret}.